Charles Egerton (Indian Army officer): Military career

 Born the third son of Major-General Caledon Egerton and Margaret Egerton (née Cumming) and educated at Rossall School and the Royal Military College, Sandhurst, Egerton was commissioned into the 31st Regiment of Foot on 9 June 1867.
 He immediately transferred to the 76th Regiment of Foot in India.
 Promoted to lieutenant on 19 October 1869, he joined the Indian Staff Corps on 11 December 1872 before being promoted to captain on 8 June 1879 on appointment to a squadron in the 3rd Punjab Cavalry.

 Egerton served with his regiment in the Second Anglo-Afghan War in 1879 and was mentioned in despatches.
 He became Assistant Adjutant-General of the Punjab Frontier Force on 30 November 1886 and, having been promoted to major on 8 June 1887, he took part in the Hazara Expedition in 1888 and in operations in the Khyber Pass in 1891 for which he was awarded the Distinguished Service Order (DSO) on 30 May 1891.
 Promoted to lieutenant colonel on 1 September 1891, he became Second-in-Command of his regiment in 1892 and commanded the Bannu column during operations in Waziristan in 1894 before becoming Assistant Quartermaster-General at Bengal Command on 21 June 1895.
 He was appointed Companion of the Order of the Bath (CB) and then promoted to colonel on 1 September 1895.

 Egerton commanded a contingent of troops sent to Suakin in 1896 to hold the town when its permanent garrison was withdrawn for service under Lord Kitchener following which he became an aide-de-camp to the Queen on 17 November 1896.
-He was senior staff officer and Commander of the 1st Brigade for the Tochi Expedition in 1897 before becoming Commander-in-Chief Punjab Command with local promotion to major-general on 1 April 1899.
-He was promoted to the local rank of lieutenant general on 3 April 1900, and reverted to his command of the Frontier Force in October 1901 when his command in Punjab ended.
+He was senior staff officer and Commander of the 1st Brigade for the Tochi Expedition in 1897 before becoming Commander-in-Chief of the Frontier Force with local promotion to major-general on 1 April 1899.
+He was promoted to the local rank of lieutenant general on 3 April 1900, as he was appointed acting commander of the Punjab Command, and reverted to his command of the Frontier Force in October 1901 when his command in Punjab ended.
 A promotion to the substantive rank of major-general followed on 1 April 1902 and, after leading an expedition to Waziristan later that year, he was advanced to Knight Commander of the Order of the Bath (KCB) in the 1903 Durbar Honours on 1 January 1903.

 Promoted to the substantive rank of lieutenant general on 28 October 1903, he became Commander-in-Chief Madras Command in 1903, serving as such until 1907.

 Egerton took leave from Madras post to take command of the troops in British Somaliland fighting the Dervishes led by Mohammed Abdullah Hassan on 27 June 1903.
 He had a significant success at Jidbali in January 1904 killing 1,000 of Hassan's men.
 However in March 1904 questions were still being asked in the British Parliament as to whether Hassan (then known as the "Mad Mullah") understood that operations would only end when he was captured or killed.